Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Introduction:

 Another practical problem that has received considerable attention is the costly computation of the complex Jacobian associated with thimble-based approaches~\cite{Alexandru:2016lsn}.
-One promising strategy that has emerged is the use of machine learning techniques: a model can be trained to approximate the solution of the holomorphic flow equations at a fixed flow-time~\cite{Alexandru:2017czx, Wynen:2020uzx}.
+One promising strategy that has emerged is the use of machine learning techniques: a model can be trained to approximate the solution of the holomorphic flow equations at a fixed flow time~\cite{Alexandru:2017czx, Wynen:2020uzx}.
 If the machine learning model has a tractable Jacobian, this can dramatically reduce the computational cost of holomorphic flow-based calculations.

 While these practical questions are important, there is a more fundamental issue that has received almost no attention in the literature: How close are the Lefschetz thimbles to the numerically optimal contours?
 In other words, are the Lefschetz thimbles truly the contours that maximize the signal-to-noise ratio?
 In this work, we set out to investigate this issue, using some simple fermionic toy models.
 There is only one paper in the literature we are aware of that looked into this issue, for one specific toy model: the heavy-dense limit of the Thirring model, which reduces to a one-dimensional integral.
 In this case, a simple two-parameter ansatz was shown to outperform the Lefschetz thimble approach~\cite{Lawrence:2018mve}.
-We are going to study this issue in several different models, to see if the non-optimality of Lefschetz thimbles is a generic feature, and not just a peculiarity of that one integral in question.
+The notion of Lefschetz thimbles not being optimal is also implicitly implied in Refs. \cite{Lawrence:2023sfc, Lawrence:2021izu}.
+We are going to study this issue in several different models, to see if the nonoptimality of Lefschetz thimbles is a generic feature, and not just a peculiarity of that one integral in question.